 As a companion piece to the map, we will provide a toolkit for human-food interaction design.
 This process will help you imagine the needs and desires of future eaters to begin designing for future food experiences today.

 CROSS-INDUSTRY FORESIGHT WORKSHOP

 Join us at IFTF’s Future Gallery in Palo Alto for a one-day workshop on October 13, 2016, to engage in the forecasts and the process for future food experience design to help you draw insights for your own business strategy.
 This is an opportunity to engage with IFTF researchers, a cross-industry network, and members of the Bay Area ecosystem to inform your work.

-REGULAR SIGNALS UPDATES
+REGULAR RESEARCH UPDATES